 Our drive for sustainability is complemented by our creative thinking – it’s at the heart of our smart procurement processes.
 We’ve worked in partnership with Direct Seafoods on a number of exciting initiatives.
 One great example is to offer an alternative to some of the key fresh cod and haddock lines purchased by our clients.

 Fishermen are out catching during the winter season when fish are fat, firm and at their best quality.
 These fish are then headed, cleaned and frozen at sea to lock in the flavour and freshness.
 Before being delivered to clients, the fish are professionally defrosted in tempering baths and filleted.
 These are known as ‘defrosted’ or ‘refreshed’ products.

 This sort of creative thinking, our skin-in-the-game approach, and working hand in glove with our suppliers, brings real benefits for our Foodbuy clients.
 These defrosted lines are great for menu planning as volume can be guaranteed for largescale events.
 All defrosted lines offered are caught from sustainable sources from Iceland and Norway.
 Cod is rated as 3 and haddock as 2, on the Good Fish Guide.

-Explore how our commitment to sustainability, our creative thinking and partnership approach can support you in achieving your bottom line goals, connect with Charlie Hudson via LinkedIn to start the conversation.
+Explore how our commitment to sustainability, our creative thinking and partnership approach can support you in achieving your bottom line goals, contact us here.